Last Updated on 6 December 2022 by admin

 The role of human error in cyber security breaches is substantial and well-documented.
 Although everyone makes mistakes, some can be detrimental to an organization’s longevity.
 Therefore, it is time to be proactive and enforce a security-first culture to prevent successful attacks.
 Reducing opportunities for attackers while equipping employees with the right knowledge will be pivotal for any organization’s security stature, particularly at a time like this.
 The sad reality is that it is no longer a question of if you will be targeted by a cyberattack, but when.

-Find out how to minimize cyber risk and protect your organization with Informer and book a demo today.
+Find out how to minimize the human attack surface, reduce cyber risk and protect your organization with Informer and book a demo today.